WildernessLabs/Documentation/docs/Meadow/Release_Notes/v2/index.md

 * [Meadow.CLI](/Meadow/Meadow_Tools/Meadow_CLI/)
 * [Meadow.OS](/Meadow/Getting_Started/Deploying_Meadow%2EOS/)

+## v2.5.0.0

+This is a full-stack (Meadow.OS + managed stack) release that brings important fixes to the WiFi and OTA components.

+### Meadow.OS

+* A regression in OTA was fixed where the part of the OS update would fail
+* Low-level fixes and performance improvements in the TLS layer
+* The TLS root certificate store has been brought to date

+### Meadow.Core

+* MQTTNet library has been upgraded to 4.3.7

+### Meadow.Foundation

+* Virtual display support
+* Added virtual display drivers for most supported TFT SPI and ePaper displays
+* Added C4001 motion sensor driver
+* MicroGraphics drawing speed improvements
+* Tca9548A I2C muxor fixes
+* MicroJson hash table support

 ## v2.4.0.0

 This is a full-stack (Meadow.OS + managed stack) release that adds device reset logic when connection to the cloud is lost.
 It also includes a number of new Meadow.Foundation MicroLayout controls, as well as sundry fixes and cleanups.

 ### Meadow.OS